haijiangxu/qff/docs/README.rst

 QFF documentation quick start guide
 =========================================

-This file provides a quick guide on how to compile the AKShare documentation.
+This file provides a quick guide on how to compile the QFF documentation.

 Setup the environment